 Born and raised in the Pacific Northwest, Janet has lived in the DC metro area since 1985.
 She has a BA in Political Science and German from the University of Puget Sound, an MA in International Relations/African Studies from Johns Hopkins University, and an MA in Theology from Wesley Theological Seminary.
 She lives in Rockville with her husband, Gene Beye and their young adult sons, David and Noah.

-From 1998 to 2010 she was Executive Director of the Churches' Center for Theology and Public Policy located at Wesley Theological Seminary in Washington, D.C.
+Before coming on staff at Metropolitan, Barbara directed the Center for Theology and Public Policy at Wesley Theological Seminary.
+Under her leadership, the Center founded the Greater Washington Interfaith Power and Light.
+Earlier in her career, she served on staff at the National Council of Churches in Berlin, Germany, where she intensely studied the life and work of Dietrich Bonhoeffer.
 She has also served as a policy advocate in the Washington Office of the Presbyterian Church (USA).
-Barbara was sent by the National Council of Churches in the U.S. to Berlin, Germany to work as a liaison to the Federation of Protestant Churches in East Germany.
 She is an ordained pastor of the Presbyterian Church (USA).
 Her husband Alan Geyer died in 2011.
 She is the mother of twins Christopher and Elisabeth.